-- tesol.org: This is a professional organization for ESL/EFL teachers around the world.
-It publishes ESL/ EFL books and a range of magazines running from the scholarly (e.g., TESOL Quarterly) to practical (e.g., the on-line Career Counsel, which focuses on employment possibilities).
+- tesol.org: This is a professional organisation for ESL/EFL teachers around the world.
+It publishes ESL/ EFL books and a range of magazines ranging from the scholarly (e.g. TESOL Quarterly) to the practical (e.g. the on-line Career Counsel, which focuses on employment possibilities).

-- ef.com/english-resources: Here is more comprehensive information about the CELTA certification and syllabi.
+- ef.com/english-resources: Here is more comprehensive information about CELTA certification and syllabi.

-The applications are reviewed on a rolling bases, so the course may fill up before the deadlines stated above.
+Applications are reviewed on a rolling basis, so the course may fill up before the deadlines stated above.

-All of the courses with the TESOL TE program are taught in English.
+All of the courses within the TESOL TE programme are taught in English.

 Credits: 9 ECTS

-The first part of the CELTA training program.
-In a series of workshops, participants acquire the general knowledge, skills, attitudes and awareness necessary for a novice teacher of English as a foreign language.
-Topics covered include language awareness and analysis for teaching purposes, teaching language systems and skills, lesson planning and timetabling, error analysis and correction, language testing, classroom management, teaching aids, and different aspects of learning foreign languages.
+The first part of the CELTA training programme.
+In a series of workshops participants acquire the general knowledge, skills, attitudes and awareness necessary for a novice teacher of English as a Foreign Language.
+Topics covered include language awareness and analysis for teaching purposes, teaching language systems and skills, lesson planning and timetabling, error analysis and correction, language testing, classroom management, teaching aids and different aspects of learning foreign languages.
 Several written assignments and projects are required as part of the evaluation.
 Classes are held in small groups.

 Credits: 6 ECTS

-The practical training component of the CELTA program.
-Teaching practice (TP) includes the following: students' own classroom practice, observations of experienced teachers, peer observations, feedback discussions and assisted lesson planning.
+The practical training component of the CELTA programme.
+Teaching practice (TP) includes the following: students' own classroom practice, observation of experienced teachers, peer observation, feedback discussions and assisted lesson planning.
 The aim of teaching practice is to help students acquire basic teaching skills and establish a solid basis for further professional development.
-Classes taught consist of two groups of six students.
+The classes taught consist of two groups of six students.

 Credits: 6 ECTS